N1OF/WeatherScan-2.0/README.md

    -iconSize and img.paste: These set your weather icon image size and location.
 Adjust as necessary.

 -This script is designed for use with the PD120 SSTV Mode.
 This mode requires an image resolution of 640x496.
 If you wish to use a different mode, change the pysstv mode to what you want to use.
 Please refer to the PySSTV documentation for available modes and required resolutions.

+-An audio file for 20 WPM CW ID is played after the SSTV image is sent.
+This is accomplished with the id.wav file in forecastplay.sh.
+Comment out this line if you do not wish to have this.

 -In all four files, edit the file paths to match your setup.